 Swim Goggles — If you’re hoping to swim, definitely add goggles to your Cinque Terre packing list–they’re cheap, small, easy to pack, and make swimming so much more fun!

-Dry Bag — Using a dry bag to keep your camera and cell phone safe (without leaving them behind) while swimming or taking a boat ride in Cinque Terre is an easy and inexpensive way to limit stress during your trip!
+Dry Bag — Using a dry bag to keep your camera and cell phone safe (without leaving them behind) while swimming or taking a boat ride is an easy and inexpensive way to limit stress during your one day in Cinque Terre!